Introduction to Utilization Management

 Case Study

-The human resources professional told Yosef that the hospital needed utilization management nurses to conduct utilization reviews and that if he was interested in the position, the hospital would train him for the role.
+The human resources professional told Yosef that the hospital needed utilization management nurses to conduct utilization reviews and that the hospital would train him for the role if he was interested in the position.
 However, they would require that he obtain his utilization management certification within 12 months of starting the position.
-The contract for Yosef’s new position lists a starting salary of $115K/year, which is an increase of $15K/year from Yosef’s previous nursing positions.
-Josef earned a BSN degree several years ago, is a CCRN, and holds a BLS certification.
+The contract for Yosef’s new position lists a starting salary of $115K/year, an increase of $15K/year from Yosef’s previous nursing positions.
+Josef earned a BSN several years ago, is a CCRN, and holds a BLS certification.

-Even though Yosef was burned out doing bedside nursing, he was afraid that his new role would completely remove him from working with patients, but he was pleasantly surprised by the fact that the utilization management role requires him to speak with patients daily.
-He’s able to utilize his therapeutic communication techniques to calm patients and let them know that he’s on their team.
-He’s also able to continue teaching patients about their illnesses and how best to manage them.
-Yosef feels good about connecting with patients in this way and finds that it is much less stressful than when he used to be on the unit where he was overwhelmed with too many responsibilities and not enough time to complete them.
+Even though Yosef was burned out doing bedside nursing, he was afraid that his new role would completely remove him from working with patients.
+Still, he was pleasantly surprised that the utilization management role requires him to speak with patients daily.
+He can utilize his therapeutic communication techniques to calm patients and let them know he’s on their team.
+He can also continue teaching patients about their illnesses and how best to manage them.
+Yosef feels good about connecting with patients in this way and finds that it is much less stressful than when he was on the unit, where he was overwhelmed with too many responsibilities and not enough time to complete them.

 Yosef also utilizes his teaching skills by showing the bedside nurses the importance of accurate and frequent charting, especially for Medicare patients.
-Yosef explains that for reimbursement purposes, charting on Medicare patients must cover certain parameters.
-He even creates charting cheat sheets to help his colleagues do a better job of documenting their patients’ care.
+Yosef explains that charting on Medicare patients must cover certain parameters for reimbursement purposes.
+He even creates charting cheat sheets to help his colleagues better document their patients’ care.

-The one part of his job that he doesn’t enjoy is when Yosef encounters claims that are denied, causing him to research why the insurance companies denied these patient claims.
-The patients and their families get upset with the insurance companies, and the physicians also become easily angered when their clinical decisions are questioned.
+The one part of his job that he doesn’t enjoy is when Yosef encounters denied claims, causing him to research why the insurance companies denied these patient claims.
+The patients and their families get upset with the insurance companies, and the physicians become easily angered when their clinical decisions are questioned.
 Yosef sometimes feels that he is between a rock and a hard place, and he doesn’t always understand why insurance companies deny some claims and approve others that are very similar.
-Being a clinician, he also becomes frustrated by the fact that patient care boils down to dollars and cents, and not necessarily what is best for the patient.
-He feels like insurance companies make things much more convoluted than they need to and that they don’t always have the patient’s best interests at heart.
+Being a clinician, he also becomes frustrated that patient care boils down to dollars and cents, not necessarily what is best for the patient.
+He feels like insurance companies make things much more convoluted than they need to, and that they don’t always have the patient’s best interests at heart.

 However, Yosef tries to focus on the positive and reminds himself that his role is vital to the industry and that he is still helping patients, it’s just in a way that is a little different from his bedside nursing days.